Conexon/Data-Standardization/import_shapefile/readme.md

 * Check that the Format is "ESRI Shapefile".
 * Select the name and location of the shapefile.
 * Check that the CRS value is the same EPSG number as in the bottom right og QGIS.

+## Import Shapefiles into pgAdmin
+There are 3 ways to import shapefiles into pgAdmin.
+Each are detailed below.

+### Command Line
+This method allows for shapefiles to be imported from your local drive to pgAdmin through the Windows Command Line.

+Script with instructions on how to run can be found [**here**](https://github.com/Conexon/Data-Standardization/blob/master/import_shapefile/shapefile_import_command)